dnguyen800/dnguyen800.github.io/_posts/2019-04-14-motion-sensor.md

         <figcaption>The ZSE18 sensor. <strong>| Zooz</strong></figcaption>
       </figure>
       <h3>Zooz Z-Wave Plus Motion Sensor (ZSE18)</h3>
-      <p>If a sensor only works 90% of the time, is it worth buying? <strong>The Zooz Z-Wave Plus Motion Sensor (ZSE18) is one of the cheapest motion sensors on the market ($20-23) but after testing for months and running into several issues, I can’t recommend these for any use.</strong>  With a reduced range (around 15-20ft) and less than 100% reliability, I can’t use the sensor in areas where I absolutely need the light to turn on, so I relegated it to less critical areas like the bedroom or office.
+      <p>If a sensor only works 90% of the time, is it worth buying? <strong>The <a href="https://www.thesmartesthouse.com/products/zooz-z-wave-plus-motion-sensor-zse18-with-magnetic-base-battery-or-usb-power">Zooz Z-Wave Plus Motion Sensor</a> (ZSE18) is one of the cheapest motion sensors on the market ($20-23) but after testing for months and running into several issues, I can’t recommend these for any use.</strong>  With a reduced range (around 15-20ft) and less than 100% reliability, I can’t use the sensor in areas where I absolutely need the light to turn on, so I relegated it to less critical areas like the bedroom or office.
 If I could return them, I would and purchase some reliable sensors instead.</p>

 <p>Out of all that I’ve tested, this sensor’s design is my favorite.
 It uses a magnetic base like the Dome sensors, but has the micro-USB port accessible from the outside of the case.
 This lets me position the sensor in a way that doesn’t create tension on the cable and keep the sensor steady. </p>